-Size, distribution, location on the body and shape: For instance, is a rash made up of small or large patches, are there any blisters, and is the skin flaky?
+Size, distribution, shape and location on the body: For instance, is a rash made up of small or large patches, are there any blisters, and is the skin flaky?
 Where on the body is it?
 Are the skin changes spread out over a larger area, do they form a straight line or a circular pattern, do they appear on one side of the body or symmetrically on both sides?

 Accompanying symptoms: Does the area of skin itch, burn, bleed or hurt?

-Otherwise typical-looking areas of affected skin might appear different if, for instance, they are scratched or inflamed.
+Sometimes, areas of affected skin might not look typical for the disease – for instance, because they are scratched or inflamed.
 This makes it harder to diagnose the problem.
 Taking photos can make it easier to track the skin changes.

 Typical skin changes due to common infectious diseases